tom-englert/ProjectMigrationHelper/Readme.md

 This Visual Studio extension helps you to validate the migration of old style projects to the new VS2017+ sdk format.
 It creates a simple Json style fingerprint of all projects in your solution.

+You can find the Project Migration Helper in the tools menu of Visual Studio.

 Create a fingerprint before and after the migration, then compare the fingerprints to ensure there are no semantic differences:

 ![Sample Difference](SampleDiff.png)